stacksgov/sips/sips/sip-030/sip-030-wallet-interface.md

 This SIP is considered _Ratified_ after Xverse and Leather (currently the largest wallets in the Stacks ecosystem) have implemented and launched the new standard.

-Once wallets have implemented the new standard, tooling (e.g. Stacks Connect) can be updated to support the new standard as well.
+Once wallets have implemented the new standard, tooling (e.g. Stacks Connect[^15]) can be updated to support the new standard as well.
 This SIP is not consensus breaking, thus the timeline for activation is not tied to Stacks releases.

 ## Related Work

-This SIP is designed as a replacement for the existing Connect system, due to the issues mentioned above.
+This SIP is designed as a replacement for the existing Connect system[^15], due to the issues mentioned above.

 The standard builds on top of the following work: the webbtc `.request` standard[^10], Wallet Standard[^14], and WBIPs[^11].
 This SIP is meant to be compatible with various use cases and is meant as a formal specification to unify and drive forward the wallet RPC ecosystem.